Paulson's Advantage fund stung by plunge in gold

 The Paulson & Co Advantage fund is making money for the year, but just barely, with a 1.3 percent gain, the source said.

-The fund’s substantial holdings in several gold mining stocks, including a bet on AngloGold Ashanti Ltd (ANGJ.J), which is down 40 percent this year, have dramatically cut into the Advantage fund’s returns.
+The fund’s substantial holdings in several gold mining stocks, including a bet on AngloGold Ashanti Ltd, which is down 40 percent this year, have dramatically cut into the Advantage fund’s returns.

 Gold is one of the worst performing assets this year after rising mightily following the financial crisis.
 The precious metal has fallen 17 percent this year, including a 13 percent drop in April alone.

-Shares of companies tied to the performance of gold, including the SPDR Gold Trust (GLD.P), the biggest gold exchange-traded fund, also have fallen sharply.
+Shares of companies tied to the performance of gold, including the SPDR Gold Trust, the biggest gold exchange-traded fund, also have fallen sharply.
 This year investors have pulled $10 billion out of the gold ETF as of Wednesday, said financial information firm Markit.

 The sharp slide appears to have caught a number of hedge fund managers like Paulson by surprise.
 Next week he intends to update his clients about all of his funds, including a fund dedicated specifically to investing in gold, several sources said.